apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 - __VMWare Fusion__: To set up the Windows 8 virtual machine, follow
   the instructions provided by the
   [Microsoft Developer Network](http://msdn.microsoft.com/en-US/library/windows/apps/jj945426),
-  then follow the instructions at Configuring VMWare Fusion to prepare the virtual environment to run the emulator bundled with the SDK.
+  then see Configuring VMWare Fusion for information on preparing the virtual environment to run the emulator bundled with the SDK.

   <!-- 2DO: bug: VMware doesn't recognize ISO's Win8 component. -->

 - __Parallels Desktop__: To set up the Windows 8 virtual machine,
   follow the instructions provided by the
   [Microsoft Developer Network](http://msdn.microsoft.com/en-US/library/windows/apps/jj945424),
-  then follow the instructions at Configuring Parallels Desktop to prepare the virtual environment to run the emulator bundled with the SDK.
+  then see Configuring Parallels Desktop for information on preparing the virtual environment to run the emulator bundled with the SDK.

 - __VirtualBox__: To set up the Windows 8 virtual machine, follow the installation instructions provided by the [Microsoft Developer